Hansard Society: Parliament and Government

 The Parliament & Government programme undertakes research on political and constitutional reform.
 In recent years, they have worked on the issues of Parliamentary scrutiny and government accountability, political representation, the process of law making, and public engagement.

 Working closely with parliamentarians, government, the media and the public to consider a range of issues relevant to parliamentary democracy, the programme has made many influential recommendations for parliamentary reform.
 The society's publication, The Fiscal Maze: Parliament, Government and Public Money, encouraged the House of Commons Liaison Committee to examine the issue of parliamentary scrutiny of government expenditure, and the research A Year in the Life: From member of public to Member of Parliament was quoted at length by the Modernisation Committee in its inquiry Revitalising the Chamber: the role of the back bench Member.

 The programme also publishes an annual Audit of Political Engagement, examining the characteristics and trends in public attitudes to politics.

 Hansard Scholars programme

-In 1985 the society, in conjunction with the London School of Economics, established the Hansard Scholars and Hansard Research Scholars programme, which organise study programmes at LSE and internships in Westminster.
-The prestigious and selective Scholars programme recruits students who have demonstrated a commitment to public service and to the improvement of democratic systems of government.
+In 1985 the society, in conjunction with the London School of Economics, established the Hansard Scholars and Hansard Research Scholars programme, which organised study programmes at LSE and internships in Westminster.
+The programme was suspended in 2021.

-The Study and Scholars programme also works with the Foreign Office and the British Council to provide courses for future political leaders from around the world.

-In addition to this core work, the programme has expanded to include training for charities, journalists, companies and other organisations that need to understand how the parliamentary system works.